SHASHANK-PRO-05/I_Will_Become_Data_Engineer/README.md

-# All-Scala
+# My Guide
-This are the technolgies that I am aiming for to become a successful data engineer.
-If you have some recommendations for me please feel free to give me a pull request.
+This are the technolgies that I am aiming to learn so that I can become an awesome data engineer.

 ### Task List
+If you would like to follow my path, you are most welcome.
 The main thing is the concepts.
 So choose whatever tools you like and master those concepts.

 #### The Software
 - Master these things